-For our family budget, we use an excel spread sheet and have categories for all of our expenses.
+For our family budget, we use an excel spreadsheet and have categories for all of our expenses.
 Most people will go month to month keeping track of income vs. expenses.
-One thing to keep in mind though, is that categories like car maintenance or clothing won’t be the same month to month.
+One thing to keep in mind though is that categories like car maintenance or clothing won’t be the same month to month.
 We have categories like that set up on a yearly basis.
 For car maintenance, we have $1500 allocated for the entire year.
-Hopefully we don’t lose an engine in January!
+Hopefully, we don’t lose an engine in January!
 If we did, we would have to re-evaluate and maybe tap into some of our emergency savings.
-If you don’t want to separate expense categories monthly vs. yearly, then just be sure you are putting away some money each month that an cover known expenses that will come up like car maintenance.
+If you don’t want to separate expense categories monthly vs. yearly, then just be sure you are putting away some money each month that covers known expenses that will come up like car maintenance.

 My system is just one way you can keep track of your expenses – but it may not be the best for everyone!
 I know the cash/envelope system works well for many families!